“Can we talk?”

 Good conversation starters are future-focused.
 Focus on the “where” and “why” and let it lead to the “how.”
 I like generosity-based questions because they appeal to God’s design for us.

-- If we didn’t have debt, what would you do with the money we currently pay?
+2. If we didn’t have debt, what would you do with the money we currently spend on debt?

 After you ask, listen—I mean really listen.
 Let them share their heart.
 Don’t challenge or debate what they say.
 Just listen.